edy555/wmf2png/README.md

 # Build from source

 If you will modify code, you need following.
+Please consult Makefile.

 * Requires Java Development Kit.
 * Just run make